beingtaha/islamic-guide-web/README.md

 Open a Pull Request

 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 👨‍💻 Developer
-Taha Ahmed
+Muhammad Ahmad

-GitHub: @beingtaha
+GitHub: @YOUR_USERNAME

-Portfolio: (in progress

 🙏 Acknowledgments
 All Islamic content from authentic sources